 “Leon’s right, Gwaine.”
 Merlin said.
 “I’m too dangerous to let live.”

 Leon stared at Merlin incredulously.
 Gwaine opened and closed his mouth, not knowing what to say.
 Merlin continued to stare into Leon’s eyes, his own more determined than ever.

 “You have to kill me.”

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, H.J.
 FinchWrite a Review